 We’ll be asking and inviting questions about your site throughout the two days.

 - Typical navigation features of web-based applications e.g. hyperlinks, buttons, drop down boxes, radio buttons, check boxes;

 - How to enter text into fields and text boxes.

-- Ideally you will have some appreciation of Moodle course functionality.
-This helps provides useful context for exploration of the various administrative settings.
-Many clients find combining Moodle Administrator with our other courses beneficial.
+- You will be familiar with at least the basics and concepts of Moodle course functionality.
+This provides useful context for exploration of the various administrative settings and will help with your participation in the second day of the training.
+Many clients find combining Moodle Administrator with our Course Creator Essential course beneficial.